developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/setup/index.md

 * The ActiveEdge **settings panel**
 * **An XML file** pushed to the device

-**IMPORTANT**: Once an XMLconfiguration file is deployed to a device, the ActiveEdge settings panel can no longer be used to change settings on that device, only to display them.
+**IMPORTANT**: Once an XML configuration file is deployed to a device, the ActiveEdge settings panel can no longer be used to change settings on that device, only to display them.

 -----